 What is a Lumpectomy?

 Surgeons attempt to maintain the original appearance of the breast during a lumpectomy.
 They often used curved incisions when cutting into the breast to match the natural shape.
+However, some women will still opt for breast reconstruction following a lumpectomy.

 When is a Lumpectomy an Option?